-- i) On 9 July 2015, TRA passed a resolution to reduce the penalty to RO 1 million from RO 5 million which was imposed earlier through their decision No.6/2015 dated 25 March 2015 in relation to disruption of Company's telecommunication services on 17 November 2014.
-Further Omantel will invest an amount of RO 2 million in expanding the Mobile network in rural area. - ii) During the period ended 30 June 2015, the Parent Company received a demand notice of RO 1.6 million from the TRA towards additional royalty payable for the year 2013 on certain categories of wholesale revenue.
-Based upon legal opinion and interpretation of the relevant provisions of the Parent Company's license terms, the management believes that the additional royalty amount for 2013 or other open years is not payable.
-Pending the resolution of this matter, the Parent Company has paid RO 668 thousands to the TRA which is recorded under other receivables (note 14) in these interim consolidated financial statements.
-Accordingly, the Parent Company has not created any provision towards any additional royalty in these interim consolidated financial statements. - iii) Certain other regulatory non-compliance items, due to operational and budgetary constraints, may pose a risk of penalty being imposed by the TRA.
+- i) The TRA vide its decision No. 6/2015 dated 25 March 2015 imposed a penalty of RO 5 million in relation to disruption of Company's telecommunications services on 17 November 2014.
+The Company has disputed the decision and in accordance with Article 51(5) of the Telecom Act issued by Royal decree no 30/2002 the dispute shall be subject to Arbitration.
+Based upon legal opinion, the Company is confident that the matter will be decided in its favour.
+Therefore, no provision is created for the penalty in the interim consolidated financial statements. - ii) Certain other regulatory non-compliance items, due to operational and budgetary constraints, may pose a risk of penalty being imposed by the TRA.
 However, neither the amount of penalty nor the actual event of the penalty can be determined with certainty at present.
-The legal and regulatory department of the Group considers these as low risk cases and at this stage, the outcome of the situations cannot be quantified or estimated with reasonable certainty. - iv) The Group's subsidiary in Pakistan is also exposed to certain claims arising out of regulatory, taxation and operational matters.
-The management believes that none of these claims are expected to have any significant implication on its interim consolidated financial statements.
+The legal and regulatory department of the Group considers these as low risk cases and at this stage, the outcome of the situations cannot be quantified or estimated with reasonable certainty. - The Group's subsidiary in Pakistan is also exposed to certain claims arising out of regulatory, taxation and operational matters.
+The subsidiary's management believes that none of these claims are expected to have any significant implication on its interim consolidated financial statements.